Evenwyne/programming-univbasics-program-with-expressions/README.md

 As a finishing bit of advice let us share an important truth about programming with you: ***Just because code works, doesn't mean that it communicates well;
-and therefore it's not "good"*** In our example that last `String` is _valid_, Ruby understands what to do and does it!
+and therefore it's not "good."*** In our example that last `String` is _valid_, Ruby understands what to do and does it!
 But is that a fun line of code to read?
-Is it what you want to show your colleague or your boss or yourself 3 months from now.
+Is it what you want to show your colleague or your boss or yourself 3 months from now?
 Make sure to always make your code as clean as possible.
 You'll learn more techniques to do this in the coming lessons, but let's rewrite this code into something we can be proud of.